usaid-cs/yesterday-i-learned/physics.md

 - The sun's diameter is pretty close to 400 times that of the moon's (400.5).
 - Voyager I is analogue.
 It takes pictures like a fax machine, and sends them back like a radio.
 - In 2015, the definition of a parsec changed from "the distance at which one astronomical unitsubtends an angle of one arcsecond" to "648000/π astronomical units", which is about 3.26 light-years.
+- When a helicopter or quadcopter descends vertically, (according to /u/eaterofdog) the vehicle may lose lift to the phenomenon called "prop wash".
+However, when researched online, prop wash seems to generate a leftward torque, rather than a downward force.